Cape Sable: History

 In 1912, Henry Flagler received 260,000 acres of land across 3 counties, 210,000 of which were located on or near Cape Sable.
 The Model Land Company (also known as the Cape Sable Land Company) was set up as a subsidiary of the Florida East Coast Railroad to manage and sell property in the area.
 The subsidiary president, James E. Ingraham (the railroad's vice president), had a road built from Homestead to the Cape from 1914 to 1916.
 This road was subsequently named the Ingraham Highway, and in 1922 would be extended to Flamingo.
 Along the road he also built the Homestead Canal, which extends to the Gulf of Mexico.

 In 1916, the Model Land Company constructed a "Club House" on East Cape to serve as sales headquarters and hotel for prospective customers, fishermen and hunters.
-The building consisted of offices on 6-foot pilings with a enclosed porch on the outside for meal serving, along with 6 tents ("cottages") around the base that were rented for $2.50 per day ($26.52 in 2022).
+The building consisted of offices on 6-foot pilings with an enclosed porch on the outside for meal serving, along with 6 tents ("cottages") around the base that were rented for $2.50 per day ($26.52 in 2022).
 Each "cottage" had a wooden floor, bed, washstand, kerosene lantern, 2 chairs, and mosquito netting.
 A swimming pool was built nearby with coconut palms, along with a small bridge to Middle Cape and some small drainage ditches to make the land look more appealing.

 Ultimately, only a few lots would ever be sold, and the "Club House" was destroyed around 1931 by a hurricane.
 In 1948 the company sold their 135,000 acres to the NPS for $115,000; the swimming pool could still be seen as late as the 1950s.